OpenNews/srccon/register/index.md

 <p>Thank you for your support, patience, and excitement.
 </div>

-We know that things went very fast.
-If you have any questions about whether your order went through, [please email us](mailto:srccon@opennews.org).

 We offer a small number of $500 travel scholarships to attendees for whom the cost to attend would otherwise be prohibitive.
 [Travel scholarship applications are open](/scholarships).